mokhtarivahid/safe-planner/README.md

 **Safe-Planner (SP)** is an off-line non-deterministic planning algorithm based on replanning that compiles a **Fully Observable Non-Deterministic (FOND)** planning problem into a set of classical planning problems which can be solved using a classical problem solver.
 SP then merges the obtained classical solutions and forms a non-deterministic solution policy to the original non-deterministic problem.
 SP avoids dead-end states by modifying a planning problem such that it prevents a classical planner to generate weak plans involving actions leading to dead-ends and therefore it generates safe policies.
 The execution of a safe policy is guaranteed to terminate in a goal state for all potential outcomes of the actions in the non-deterministic environment (if any exists).

 SP can employ any off-the-shelf classical planner for problem solving.
-Currently, the classical planners [FF], [OPTIC], [MADAGASCAR], [PROBE], [VHPOP], [LPG-TD], [LPG], and [FAST-DOWNWARD] have been integrated.

-**Note:** OPTIC, MADAGASCAR, VHPOP, and LPG-TD are temporal/partial-order planners and therefore the produced policies are also partial-order.
+Planners are bundled via the [`pddl-solvers`](https://github.com/mokhtarivahid/pddl-solvers) submodule, which provides FF (and the conformant / contingent / metric / probabilistic variants), Fast-Downward, SymK, ENHSP, OPTIC, POPF, TFD, LPG / LPG-TD, MADAGASCAR, VHPOP, PowerLifted and NextFLAP.
+Safe-Planner discovers the built planner binaries at runtime; whatever you compile in the submodule becomes available via `-c <PLANNERS>`.

 [FF]: https://fai.cs.uni-saarland.de/hoffmann/ff.html
 [OPTIC]: https://nms.kcl.ac.uk/planning/software/optic.html